junxit/us-congress-bills-111/metadata.md

 - 2009-04-22 — Introduced in Senate
 - 2009-04-22 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S4576)
 - 2009-04-22 — Sponsor introductory remarks on measure.
 (CR S4575-4576)
+- 2009-07-15 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+111-92.
+- 2009-12-16 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-03-02 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-134.
+- 2010-03-02 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-134.
+- 2010-03-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 284.